amusecode/amuse/README.txt

 Building AMUSE
 ==============

-All modules can be build with one make command.
-Start make from the main amuse directory (directory this README file lives in)
+All modules can be build with a configure and make commands.
+Start make from the main amuse directory (directory this README file lives in).
+The main task of the configure script is to check if the prerequisite packages have been installed.

+1. Configure the source code

+    ./configure

 1. Build the code with make

     make